Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - Not all Word formatting options are supported in HTML, which can lead to signatures looking a bit different than templates.
 For example, images may be placed at a different position in the signature compared to the template - this is because the Outlook HTML component only supports the "in line with text" text wrapping option, while Word offers more options.
 - On the other hand, the Outlook HTML renderer works better with templates in the DOCX format: The Outlook HTML renderer does not respect the HTML image tags "width" and "height" and displays all images in their original size.
 When using DOCX as template format, the images are resized when exported to the HTM format.

-I recommend to start with .docx as template format and to only use .htm when the template maintainers have really good HTML knowledge.
+It is recommended to start with .docx as template format and to only use .htm when the template maintainers have really good HTML knowledge.

 With the parameter `UseHtmTemplates`, the software searches for .htm template files instead of DOCX.

 The requirements for .htm files these files are harder to fulfill as it is the case with DOCX files:
+- The template must have the file extension .htm, .html is not supported
 - The template must be UTF8 encoded, or at least only contain UTF8 compatible characters
+- The character set must be set to UTF8 with a meta tag: '`<meta http-equiv=Content-Type content="text/html; charset=utf-8">`'
-- The template should be a single file, additional files and folders are not recommended
+- The template should be a single file, additional files and folders are not recommended (but possible, see below)
 - Images should ideally either reference a public URL or be part of the template as Base64 encoded string
+- When storing images in a subfolder:
+  - Only one subfolder is allowed
-- The template must have the file extension .htm, .html is not supported
+  - The subfolder must be named '\<name of the HTM file without extension>\<suffix>'
+    - The suffix must be one from the following list (as defined by Microsoft Office): '.files', '_archivos', '_arquivos', '_bestanden', '_bylos', '_datoteke', '_dosyalar', '_elemei', '_failid', '_fails', '_fajlovi', '_ficheiros', '_fichiers', '_file', '_files', '_fitxategiak', '_fitxers', '_pliki', '_soubory', '_tiedostot', '-Dateien', '-filer'
+  - Example: The file 'My signature.htm' has images in the subfolder 'My signature.files'

 Possible approaches for fulfilling these requirements are:
 - Design the template in a HTML editor that supports all features required